 Graduate students in physics, medical physics, and biomedical engineering; biomedical imaging researchers and engineers actively working in the field of biomedical imaging.

-Published: March 2000
+- 3rd March 2000

 - Academic Press

 "This book particularly stresses fast MR imaging and flow imaging.
 It does cover state-of-the-art topics such as echo-planar imaging, spiral imaging, and partial k-space aquisitions.
 The last chapter is dedicated to time-of-flight techniques and contrast-enhanced MRI of flow.